-As it’s the wet season and technically low season, the spectacular town of Nong Khiaw is a little quieter but still offers travellers a rustic village-like feel, embraced by incredibly beautiful limestone mountains!
+As it’s the wet season and technically low season, the spectacular town of Nong Khiaw in Northern Laos, is a little quieter but still offers travellers a rustic village-like feel, embraced by incredibly beautiful limestone mountains.

 Booked the 6-hour mini bus ride (105,000K) from Luang Namtha to Pak Mon with the Zuela Guest House, as most companies in town sell tickets at around the same price.
 The journey goes through hours of hairpin bends and what some would barely call a road; as there’s so many potholes, it’s almost like a little tar splattered between holes.
 This trip will leave you a little sore and checking that your rattled bones are still in tack – not comfortable at all!